PalisadoesFoundation/talawa-docs/docs/developers/talawa-api/constraints/organization.md

 ## What Is An `Organization`?

 An organization is simply a body of one or more people.
-This includes but isn't limited to businesses, schools and religious institutions.
+This includes but isn't limited to businesses, schools, non-profit institutions and open source software projects.
 An Organization comprises of `Users`, `Administrators`, `Group chats`, `Events` and a general news feed.

 ## How to create `Organization` ?